Any foreign teacher that has taught in Thailand will tell you Thai students are far below much of the rest of the world in English.

 According to a new Trends in International Mathematics and Science Study (TIMSS) done by the International Association for the Evaluation of Educational Achievement, Thai students rank low in Maths and Science too.

 According to the TIMMS study, Thai students were evaluated along with students of the same age in a total of 52 countries — 4th grade students (Prathom 4 in Thailand) in 52 countries and 8th graders (Thailand’s Mathayom 2) in 45 countries.

 In 2012, 8th-grade students in Thailand ranked 28th in Maths, down 14 points from last time from 441 to 427 points.
 In Science, Thai students in the 8th grade ranked 25th — falling 20 points in 2012 from 471 to 451 points.

-So, when a Thai student is assessed by an international body like the International Association for the Evaluation of Educational Achievement, as most Thai students are not able to problem solve, think for themselves, or do anything ‘outside the box’, they’re pretty much doomed to failure.
+So, when a Thai student is assessed by an international body like the International Association for the Evaluation of Educational Achievement, as most Thai students are not able to problem solve, think for themselves, or do anything ‘outside the box’, they are pretty much doomed to failure.

-Thailand’s Ministry of Education spends far too much time and money on changes in the way the education system is run or teacher requirements that have no value whatsoever (the Cultural Course for Foreign Teachers, anyone?) and no time at all on implementing an educational standard that is acceptable worldwide.
+Thailand’s Ministry of Education spends far too much time and money on changes in the way the education system is run or teacher requirements that have no value whatsoever (the Cultural Course for Foreign Teachers), and hardly any time at all on implementing an educational standard that is acceptable worldwide.

 As for who came top in the TIMMS study in Maths and Science, there are no surprises there either –4th grade students in Singapore, South Korea and Hong Kong were the top in Maths, and South Korea, Singapore and Finland in Science.

 And that is the way it will sadly always remain while Thailand’s education system remains the same.
 At least for Thailand.